 KENTA MATSUSHIGE

 Japanese-born, Paris-based Kenta Matsushige holds degrees from ESMOD in Osaka and the Ecole de la Chambre Syndicale de la Couture Parisienne.
 Before going solo, he honed his skills at some of the finest Parisian fashion houses: Anne Valérie Hash, Givenchy and the Haute Couture studio of Christian Dior.
-Matsushige’s pristine and sophisticated collections, inspired by the relationship between Hinabi (nature) and Miyabi (the city), earned him the Grand Prix at the Hyères Fashion and Photography Festival in 2014; in 2016, he was one of three ANDAM Prize finalist.
+Matsushige’s pristine and sophisticated collections, inspired by the relationship between ‘Hinabi’ (nature) and ‘Miyabi’ (the city), earned him the Grand Prix at the Hyères Fashion and Photography Festival in 2014; in 2016, he was one of three ANDAM Prize finalists.
 As well as designing his own line, he has collaborated with historic French label Petit Bateau, for whom he developed a capsule collection featuring kimono shapes and deconstructed sailor stripes.
 His architectural cuts, monochromatic color palette and tailoring are redolent of the 1950s haute couture, but his unconventional silhouettes as well as his love of asymmetry and the oversized firmly place him in the avant-garde.
 Current stockists include Isetan (Japan), Jenko (Hong Kong), and Grain (Kuwait).

 www.kentamatsushige.com